treeverse/lakeFS/docs/integrations/airbyte.md

 connectors to sync data to your S3 buckets by leveraging lakeFS branches and atomic commits and merges.

 ## Use cases
-You can take advantage of lakeFS consistency guarantees and [CI/CD capabilities](../data_lifecycle_management) when ingesting data to S3 using lakeFS:
+You can take advantage of lakeFS consistency guarantees and [Data Lifecycle Management](../data_lifecycle_management) when ingesting data to S3 using lakeFS:

 1. Consolidate many data sources to a single branch and expose them to consumers simultaneously when merging to the `main` branch.
 1. Test incoming data for breaking schema changes using [lakeFS hooks](../setup/hooks.md).